Go to Family Tree DNA Web Site

 James RASEY / RACEY / RACY (1792-1883) of Franklin Co., NY

-For all subsidies, subject must be willing to join this RASEY project here at FamilyTreeDNA and opt for a full 67-marker test.
+For all subsidies, subject must be willing to join this RASEY project here at FamilyTreeDNA.
 Subjects must be surnamed RASEY or variant and descend from the indicated ancestor on a patrilineal (direct male) line — no females can break the line of descent.
-Acceptance of the subject is at the discretion of the donor (i.e., upon the researcher's satisfaction that there is a valid paper connection between the test subject and the ancestor), and the test subject must agree to sign the Release to allow sharing of his test results.
-Please note that sharing of results does not mean sharing of identity.
-Only the project administrator necessarily has to know the identity of the test subject, though normally FamilyTreeDNA and matching test subjects would also know, but even they can be excluded from knowing.
+Acceptance of the subject is at the discretion of the donor (i.e., upon the researcher's satisfaction that there is a valid paper connection between the test subject and the ancestor), and the test subject must agree to sign the Release to allow sharing of his test results and to having their results uploaded to Ysearch.
+Please note that sharing of results does not necessarily mean sharing of identity.
+Only the project administrator and donor necessarily have to know the identity of the test subject.
+Normally FamilyTreeDNA and matching test subjects would also know, though they can be excluded if necessary.

 In recognition of the fact that some individuals may find the cost of DNA testing prohibitive and that these individuals may be the only representatives of key lines in our genealogical research, Family Tree DNA has instituted "General Funds" to allow researchers to subsidize the testing of these key individuals.
 The fund can also be used as a simple way to give someone a gift of DNA testing.
 Please see this link at Family Tree DNA for more details.
 And please consider a donation to the project as a way of bringing more lines into the project, especially to help some of our elder kin be tested who may not otherwise be able to afford it.
 There is also a field on the donation form allowing you to make a donation in honor of a specific person.
 The funds will be entirely collected and held by Family Tree DNA, but their dispursement is implemented by your project administrator.
 You can inform your project adminstrator whose test you want subsidized with your donation or, if you wish, you can leave it up to the project administrator to decide where the funds can best be applied.
 Please note that anonymous donations are not just anonymous to the public; they are also anonymous to the project admin.
 If you want the admin to know you made the donation and/or have a special request for how it is to be spent, please notify the admin by email at the time you make the donation.